''The shadow of a man can never desert that man. I was my brother's shadow. Now that I have lost him, it is as though I am nothing.''

 In the aftermath, the horses in slow motion represent the last gushing of life, and bodies strewn with blood hopelessness.
 Following this with Kagemusha's final stand as he runs madly through the field towards his end, it all marks as one of the supreme set-pieces ever done depicting the horror of sacrifice and futility of war.
 It's not one of the easier Kurosawa films to watch due to its pacing and length, although it does contain effortless performances and imagery unrivalled, thus it stands as a fine interpretation of history via artistic means.

 Kagemusha shows its main character double, redeem and ultimately beguiles moral implications from his actions: In a final show of loyalty, he takes up a lance and makes a futile charge against Oda's fortifications, ultimately dying for the Takeda clan.
 The final image kagemusha's bullet-riddled body being washed away down a river, next to the flag of the Takeda clan.
-This is quite possibly among Akira's most personal, intriguing endings that capture loyalty and horror.
-He is a ghost that has become a shadow.
+This is quite possibly among Akira's most personal, intriguing endings that capture loyalty, sacrifice and horror.
+He is a ghost that has become a shadow, an honour-drenched martyr to a seemingly lost cause.
+A tragic yet heroic act in a story of turbulence, deception and conflict.

 ''Swift as the wind, silent as the forest, fierce as the fire, immovable as the mountain.''